jrroosevelt/VS2PCG/Card clarifications M-Z.md

 *Set: The Alien Battles*

-Q: How does Ripley #8 interact with Dagger?
+Q: How does Ripley #8's **Acidic Blood** interact with Dagger?

 A: The short answer is this:

--
+ 1. When you trigger her ability, you still have to choose a number of -1/-1 counters that would not reduce her DEF to 0.
+ 2. At this point, Dagger's ability takes effect.
+If you have Defenders dagger, the -1/-1 counters

 # [Roberta](http://vs.tcgbrowser.com/images/cards/big/HER-010.jpg)
 ^CardNumber: ^HER-010